Albania - Bikepacking the Backroads

 Accommodation

 We'll be moving between accommodation throughout the trip on this point-to-point adventure.
 Eight nights accommodation is included in a mix of 2-4* hotels and guesthouses, on a twin room basis.
 These are all comfortable and well-located for our adventure.
 Most have private bathrooms, though there may be a night or two where bathrooms are shared.
-A single supplement is available for £300.
+A single supplement is available for a fee.

 Food